 We must also establish equal pay for women.
 It’s unconscionable that women earn less than men for performing the same work.

 Millions of American employees have been working 50 or 60 hours a week while receiving no overtime pay.
-That is why Bernie has been encouraging the Obama Administration to ensure that more workers receive overtime pay protection.
-The Administration’s new rule extending that protection to everyone making less than $947 a week is a step in the right direction.
+That is why Bernie encouraged the Obama Administration to ensure that more workers receive overtime pay protection.
+The rule extending that protection to everyone making less than $947 a week is a step in the right direction.
 It is a win for our economy and for our workers.

 Lastly, we must support and strengthen the labor movement to ensure that workers have a say in their own economic futures.
 That’s why Bernie has been a strong supporter of the Employee Free Choice Act, which would make it easier for workers to organize and bargain collectively.